krywenko/Predictionshade/README.md

 PERCENT=(0 0 0 0 0 0 0 100 100 100 100 100 100 100 100 100 100 100 0 0 50 50 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0)

-there a  a script called alt. simply run that when the shadow is at it maxuim and minimum on yoyor pane and enter that into the array
+there a  a script called alt. simply run that when the shadow is at it maxuim and minimum on your panel and enter that into the array